-22. This award, in so far as it relates to wages, shall be deemed to have come into force on the 1st day of June, 1949, and so far as all the other conditions of this award are concerned it shall come into force on the day of the date hereof; and this award shall continue in force until the 10th day of August, 1950.
+23. This award, in so far as the provisions relating to the rates of wages to be paid are concerned, shall be deemed to have come into force on the 12th day of October 1959, and so far as all other provisions of the award are concerned, it shall come into force on the day of the date hereof; and this award shall continue in force until the 15th day of April 1961.

-In witness whereof the seal of the Court of Arbitration hath hereto been put and affixed, and the Judge of the Court hath hereunto set his hand, this 10th day of August, 1949.
+In witness whereof the seal of the Court of Arbitration hath hereto been affixed, and the Judge of the Court hath hereunto set his hand, this 5th day of April 1960.

 [L.S.]
+A. TYNDALL, Judge.